 Do you wonder what you might be designing in the future?
-If so, I think you’ll find that this article, by guest author Athanasios Papagelis, will stir your imagination.
-It is the first in a series about the future roles of the learning professional. — Connie
+If so, I think you’ll find that this article, by guest author Athanasios Papagelis, will stir your imagination. — Connie

 Augmented learning, a natural evolution of today’s eLearning, is coming of age.
 It’s goal is to re-unite interactivity, multimedia, Internet access and mobile learning with a sense of context, locality and physical space.